 7.1.2.
-Remuneration policy applied in 2014 Remuneration is linked to the time committed to the Board and its various committees.
-The base annual fee amounted to 75,000 Euro in 2014 based on attendance at ten Board meetings.
+Remuneration policy applied in 2015

+a.
+Cash remuneration Remuneration is linked to the time committed to the Board and its various committees.
+The base annual fee amounted to 75,000 Euro in 2015 based on attendance at ten Board meetings.
 The fee is supplemented with an amount of 1,500 Euro for each additional physical Board or committee meeting.
 The Chairman's fee is double that of other directors.
-The Chairman of the Audit Committee is entitled to a fee which is 30% higher than the fee of the other directors.
+For the Chairman of the Audit Committee the shareholders' meeting of 29 April 2015 decided to increase the fixed annual fee to an amount which is 70% - instead of 30% before - higher than the fixed annual fee of the other directors.
+In practice, this means that the fixed annual remuneration of the Chairman of the Audit Committee increased from 97,500 Euro to 127,500 Euro as of 1 May 2015.